box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 ```
 <!-- markdownlint-enable line-length -->

-This code houses all of the main functions that will be needed to handle and
+This code contains all of the main functions that will be needed to handle and
-process events between Slack and Box.
-From top to bottom, functions include:
+process the communication between Slack and Box.
+From top to bottom, the
+functions are:

 * `handleEvent`: Captures all incoming Slack traffic and responds with an HTTP
  200 response to notify Slack that the event was received.
 Since slash